Scenic Chairlift Lift Rides July 5-6-7

 2022

-• Mountain Opens New Eagle Peak Expansion with 1,650ft vertical, 14 new trails and glades, & 500 more acres of terrain.
+• Mountain Opens New Eagle Peak Expansion with 1,650ft vertical, 14 new trails and 3 glades, adding 500 more acres of skiable terrain.
 This brings our total skiable acres to 1,023 acres.
-Top Summit elevation was increased to 6,150ft (higher elevations also has the benefit of more and dryer snow).
+Top Summit elevation was increased to 6,150ft (higher elevations also has the benefit of receiving more and dryer snow).
 All serviced by a fixed grip Quad Chairlift.

 • Lots of new rentals skis, snowboards and boots purchased.